State Law regulates the use and sales of fireworks in Arizona

 (ii) Between the hours of 11:00 p.m. on July 4 of each year through 1:00 a.m. on July 5 of each year.

-Permissible fireworks include: cylindrical and cone fountains, illuminating torches, wheels, ground spinners, flitter sparklers, ground sparkling devices.
-This chart will help you to determine if a product is legal or illegal to use in the City of Phoenix.
+Permissible fireworks include: cylindrical and cone fountains, illuminating torches, wheels, ground spinners, flitter sparklers, toy smoke devices, wire sparklers or dip sticks.
+Click Here for a chart that will help you to determine if a product is legal or illegal to use in the City of Phoenix.

 Permissible fireworks for sale under state law may not be sold to person(s) under the age of 16.
 The penalty for selling, buying or using fireworks outside the permissible dates is a fine of $1,000.
 Use of fireworks on preservation land owned by the City of Phoenix is prohibited and is a Class 1 Misdemeanor with a $1,000 fine

-The sale of permissible consumer fireworks in temporary tents over 800 square feet requires a Fire Prevention tent permit.
-Per State law signage is required at places of sale and display that advises purchases of permissible consumer fireworks is prohibited to persons under the age of 16.
-Additional permits and zoning approval may be required by the Planning & Development Department Zoning Division.
+In accordance with NFPA 1124, 2012 ed., sale of permissible consumer fireworks requires a Fire Prevention permit.
+Per State law, signage is required at places of sale and display that advises purchases of permissible consumer fireworks is prohibited to persons under the age of 16.
+Additional tent permits and zoning approval may be required by the Planning & Development Department Zoning Division.

 Recommendations for the Safe Use of Permissible Fireworks: